-In March 2020, at the start of the first lockdown, Apprentis d'Auteuil created a Trello platform designed to provide activity ideas and educational resources so as to continue supporting young people despite school clasures
+In March 2020, at the start of the first lockdown, Apprentis d'Auteuil\ created a Trello platform designed to provide activity ideas and educational resources so as to continue supporting young people despite school clasures

-Called "Confinactivités" (from the French words for "activities" and "lockdown"), etc. Also, a simple colour code makes possible to see, at a glance, the difference organisation's professionals - particularly within the frame of its child protection mission - and for the families of the young people it supports.
+Called "Confinactivités" (from the French words for "activities" and "lockdown"), this platform was intended both for the organisation's professionals - particularly within the frame of its child protection mission - and for the families of the young people it supports.
 As such, it was designed in a participative, completely open and freely accessible manner: thus providing educators and parents not only with the opportunity to consult the content, but also to share it themselves.